 San Jose / South Bay guide

 Standing water, runoff, and poor grading can create recurring problems during rainy periods.
-A local provider can evaluate practical options.
+A local drainage contractor or specialist can evaluate whether the issue is surface flow, subsurface moisture, roof runoff, a blocked existing system, or a scope better suited to another trade.

 What to know first